joeeeeey/frontend_base_updater/README.md

 ## Intro

-This is a script for batch updating refrences of microapp-frontend-base in microapps.
+This is a script written by [shelljs](https://github.com/shelljs/shelljs).

+## Purpose

-Each time microapp-frontend-base updated, we need to update serveral microapps, here is a more efficient way.
+Since each time microapp-frontend-base updated, we need to update serveral microapps, here is a more efficient way to batch update refrences of microapp-frontend-base in microapps.

 ## What does the script do